abhikrjh/kafka/README.md

-# Kafka Producer and Consumer Demo Project
+# Kafka Producer and Consumer Implementation

 This project demonstrates the integration of a Kafka producer and consumer using Spring Boot.
 The producer sends messages to a Kafka topic, while the consumer listens to and processes messages from the same topic.
 This setup simulates a typical messaging system with a producer-consumer architecture.